The sun is not my friend.

 I need to be able to carry this in my bag or even purse.
 For there to be enough in the bottle so I won’t have to make a trip to the store right as my boys are geared up for a fun day.
 I also need the container to be helpful when I’m applying sunscreen on our two eager-to-play boys.

 Three seasons of the year we live outside, and applying sunscreen to two adults and two children–plus reapplying–can get expensive quickly.
 We went through so many bottles of sunscreen it was crazy, but felt stuck spending the money because we couldn’t stop using sunscreen.
 Then to make matters worse, we switched to the more expensive non-toxic versions.
 It’s tough to find something truly safe that costs less than $10/bottle and comes with enough to last the family for a while.

 After Years of Experimenting, Trying, and Failing: We Found our Answer.

-While there are many safe options available now in-store, I just need too much on a budget to buy it, so I save a ton of money each year by making two of this recipe instead.
+There are many safe options available now in-store, one from a most trusted source, Young Living Mineral Sunscreen Lotion, or this DIY recipe.
 The two batches in one jar has lasted us all summer–even through a 10 day vacation in Florida!

 1/2 C Coconut Oil